islandora-interest-groups/Islandora-DevOps-Interest-Group/Deployment Guides/Provisioning-Islandora-on-Ubuntu.md

 * Install Dependencies and Pre-setup

 ## Environment <a id="environment"></a>
-_created a islandora-install.properties file that should be removed or secured later_
+Create an islandora-install.properties file that should be removed or secured later:
 ```
 cat ~/islandora-install.properties